aOcOa/javascript-30/day3-css-variable/note.md

 - using css variable and set css variable by document.documentElement.setProperty.

-- document.documentElement is the root Elemet (html) of a non mpty html document.
+- document.documentElement is the root Elemet (html) of a non empty html document.

 - nodeList(results of querySelector) is not HtmlCollection(results of getElementsByClass or getElementById).